June 20, 2007

 - I took up the challenge of making the GUI independent of the

 Actor class.
-The GUI can now manipulate a
+The GUI can now manipulate a Grid<T>

-Grid<T> for any type T. To drive home the point,
+for any type T. To drive home the point, I now have two packages

-com.collegeboard.sim.
-The latter contains Actor and
+latter contains Actor and its subclasses Critter,

-its subclasses Critter, Rock, and Flower, as
+Rock, and Flower, as well as the SimWorld which

-well as the SimWorld which contains the act loop.
+contains the act loop.

 - Several people said that they preferred if every actor knows its

 location, and I put that in as an experiment.
-It definitely simplifies
+It definitely simplifies life

-instead of actor.putInGrid(grid, loc).
-However, rank beginners
+actor.putInGrid(grid, loc).
+However, rank beginners won't even see

-- I took out plan--it turns out to be unnecessary; see the
+- I took out plan--it turns out to be unnecessary; see the revised

-revised LifeDemo demo if you care about the details.
+LifeDemo demo if you care about the details.

 - There is now a keyboard navigation interface.
 Not only is it more

-"accessible" for people with certain handicaps, it also makes navigating
+"accessible" for people with certain handicaps, it also makes navigating in

-with the arrow keys.
+the arrow keys.
 Hit Enter to edit the cell.
 No mouse-clicking is

 required.

 - I added a message panel to the top of the display.
-This could be
+This could be useful

-could be messages such as "Player A clicks" or "Illegal move".
+messages such as "Player A clicks" or "Illegal move".

 Things to Try